Police: 4 boys charged with kidnapping, raping girl

-BEAR, Del. — Four boys ranging in age from 12 to 14 have been charged with kidnapping and raping a girl last month.
+BEAR, Del. — Four boys ranging in age from 12 to 14 have been charged with kidnapping and raping a girl in Delaware last month.

 New Castle County Police said in a release that officers called to a community in Bear on Dec.
 11 learned the boys forced the girl into a home and raped her.
 They say two boys also threatened her with a weapon, warning her not to tell.
 The arrests were announced Friday.